-Applications deadline for fiscal year 2015 funding is March 20, 2015.
+Applications deadline for Fiscal Year 2016 funding is April 15, 2016.
 Contact your local USDA Service Center for more information.

 The National Water Quality Initiative will work in priority watersheds to help farmers and forest landowners improve water quality and aquatic habitats in impaired streams.
 NRCS will help producers implement conservation and management practices through a systems approach to control and trap nutrient and manure runoff.
 Qualified producers will receive assistance for installing conservation practices such as cover crops, filter strips and terraces.
 NRCS in Kentucky identified priority watersheds through the help of local partnerships including the Kentucky Division of Water.